thoughtbot/goal-oriented-git/src/1-4-beautiful-commits.md

 `# cd examples/1-4-beautiful-commits
 `! git-add-patch-demo q

-Git will show the changes -- using the familiar style of `git diff` -- one at a time, and asks me what I want to do with each <dfn>hunk</dfn> with the question `Stage this hunk [y,n,q,a,d,/,s,e,?]?`.
+Git will show the changes---using the familiar style of `git diff`---one at a time, and asks me what I want to do with each <dfn>hunk</dfn> with the question `Stage this hunk [y,n,q,a,d,/,s,e,?]?`.
 Most of the time we can answer with `y` to add the change to the index, or `n` to ignore it for now and move on to the